Detecting the birth and death of finite-time coherent sets: Introduction

 \subsection{Setting and Background}

 We consider deterministic and stochastically perturbed time-dependent dynamical systems.
 We work primarily in continuous time, however the ideas and constructions naturally cover the discrete-time case.
-Let $v:[0,\tau]\times \mathbb{R}^d$ denote a time-dependent velocity field, over a finite time duration $[0,\tau]$; for simplicity we assume that $v(t,\cdot)$ is divergence free for all $t\in [0,\tau]$.
-Denote by $M\subset\mathbb{R}^d$ a full-dimensional, connected, compact submanifold of $\mathbb{R}^d$, representing the phase space at time $t=0$, by $\phi_t:M\to\mathbb{R}^d$ the flow map generated by $v$ from time 0 to time $t$, and set $M_t=\phi_t(M)$, $t\in[0,\tau]$.
+Let $v:[0,\tau]\times \mathbb{R}^d \to \R^d$ denote a smooth time-dependent velocity field, over a finite time duration $[0,\tau]$; for simplicity we assume that $v(t,\cdot)$ is divergence free for all $t\in [0,\tau]$.
+Because we are interested in finite-time coherence we consider $\tau<\infty$; see e.g.\ \cite{FLS10,GiDa20} for techniques related to infinite-time coherence.
+Denote by $M\subset\mathbb{R}^d$ a $d$-dimensional, connected, compact submanifold representing the phase space at time $t=0$.
+The operator-theoretic and geometric results in this paper are extendable to general compact Riemannian manifolds $M$, but to avoid obscuring the key contributions we work with flat $M$ embedded in Euclidean space.
+Denote by $\phi_t:M\to\phi_t(M)$ the flow map generated by $v$ from time 0 to time $t$, and set $M_t=\phi_t(M)$, $t\in[0,\tau]$.
+Note that $\phi_t$ diffeomorphically maps $M$ onto $M_t$.
 Denote by $\mathcal{P}_t:L^2(M)\to L^2(M_t)$ the transfer operator for $\phi_t$, using Lebesgue as the reference measure.
 Finite-time coherent sets described by \cite{F13,DJM,FKS20} are constructed by adding small isotropic diffusion to the phase space dynamics.
 One creates an operator $\mathcal{P}_{\epsilon,t}:L^2(M)\to L^2(M_t)$, which solves the Fokker--Planck equation

 with homogeneous Neumann boundary conditions; that is, $f(t,\cdot):=\mathcal{P}_{\epsilon,t}f(0,\cdot)$ is a solution to~\eqref{eqn:fp}.
 For $t>0$, the compact operator $\mathcal{P}_{\epsilon,t}$ has a singular value 1 with unit multiplicity, and there is a gap to the next singular value.